vonhathanh/backtest-env/README.md

 - Act as API server, FE call request -> server creates a new back-test process and run with the input params

 # Testing
-- Run `python -m pytest` in root folder
+- Run `python -m pytest` in root folder to run all unit tests
+- Run `python -m pytest/file/directory` to run tests of single file
+- Include `-s` to display logs